* Images shown are of mature plants

 But the best part is our Tamukeyama's strong beginnings.
 Because we've planted, grown and shipped our Japanese Maples with care, you get a healthy root system and a head start on growth, delivered directly to your door.

 Bring a centuries-old, award-winning tree into your design plans this year by ordering your own Tamukeyama Japanese Maple today!

 Planting & Care

-Watering: The average amount of water supplied to most common lawn and garden plants should be adequate for your new Japanese maple tree.
-During the hot summer months, water your Japanese Maple in early morning or evening.
-This will help protect against a condition known as “scorching” where the leaves appear to have been burnt by the sun, a condition thought to be brought on by watering in the midday sun.
+2. Watering: The typical amount of water supplied to the most common lawn and garden plants should be adequate for your new Japanese Maple.
+During the hot summer months, we recommend watering your tree in the early morning or evening.

-Fertilization: Japanese maples do not require large amounts of nutrients.
-If your other lawn and garden plants do well, your maple should grow just fine.
-Any recommended fertilization should use a balanced complete fertilizer for shrubs and trees.
-This should be applied once a year in early spring, and if possible be applied just before the leaves appear.
+3. Fertilizing: Japanese Maple Trees do not require large amounts of nutrients.
+But any recommended fertilization should use a balanced complete fertilizer for shrubs and trees.
+This should be applied once a year in early spring, and if possible, before the leaves appear.

-Pruning: Your tree will need 2 to 3 years to become firmly established in your lawn or garden.
-After this period, you may begin to prune your tree if desired, although it is not required.
+4. Pruning: Your Japanese Maple will need 2 to 3 years to become firmly established in your lawn or garden before you prune.
+After this period, you may begin to prune your tree if desired, although it's not required.

 |Amount of Order||Shipping Charge|